Jamie Herrell: Media and environmental activism

 Herrell screened candidates for Miss Philippines Earth 2015 and participated in all the environmental activities of the pageant.
 And on May 31, 2015, Herrell passed the crowned to the new winner, Angelia Ong.

 Herrell traveled to Sri Lanka after her Miss Philippines Earth 2015 duties and was interviewed and pictured for Derana TV, and for various magazines and newspapers including Hi Magazine, Sunday Lankadeepa and the Sunday Times.
 She also participated in tree planting and a toured Colombo.
 Herrell visited the Miss Earth Sri Lanka 2015 pageant and at the end of the event, Herrell together with Miss Earth Sri Lanka 2014 Imaya Liyanage, crowned Visna Fernando as the winner of Miss Earth Sri Lanka 2015.
 She also led a lake clean-up activity with Derana TV, the Miss Earth Sri Lanka beauties and volunteers.
 Thereafter, she visited the Sri Lanka Tourism Promotion Bureau where she planted the one millionth tree of the bureau's "1 Million Tree Project".

 On July 25, Herrel and the former winner Lolita Hoarau crowned Jade Soune-Seyne as Miss Earth Reunion 2015.

 Herrell was a guest at the Act Now!
 Conference 2015 in Joensuu, Finland from September 7 to 11, 2015 which focused on renewable energy.
 She participated in the conference organised by ENO Programme Association and led workshops about renewable energy and tree planting in Koli Peace Park.
 Miss Earth 2012 Tereza Fajksová and Miss Earth 2010 Nicole Faria also attended the conference in 2013 and in 2011, respectively.

 Herrell then traveled to Miss Earth México 2015 and was welcomed by the previous winner, Yareli Carrillo, and the national director, Paul Marsell.

 On November 12, 2015, Herrell together with Miss Earth Belgium 2015 Elizabeth Dwomoh, participated in tree planting at the Embassy Garden in Belgium, and met with the Philippine Ambassador to Belgium, Victoria Bataclan.

 On October 29, 2016, Herrell was a judge at Miss Earth 2016, in the Mall of Asia Arena, Pasay, Metro Manila, Philippines.

 On the same month, Herrell appeared at the launch of the Miss Earth Ghana Organization's Trash in Bin Campaign with Miss Earth Ghana 2016 Deborah Eyram Dodor and promoted proper waste disposal and Waste sorting.

 In February 2019, Herrell became a news anchor for Cignal TV's news channels One News and One PH and also as a segment host in the channel’s flagship newscast One Balita with Raffy Tulfo).

 Herrell served as the muse of Singapore at the 2019 Southeast Asian Games opening ceremony parade at the Philippine Arena in Bocaue, Bulacan, on November 30, 2019.

 Personal life

-In January 2025, Herrell became engaged to Ilocos Norte governor Matthew Manotoc, the son of Senator Imee Marcos, grandson of former president Ferdinand Marcos, and nephew of incumbent president Bongbong Marcos.
+In January 2025, Herrell became engaged to then-Ilocos Norte governor Matthew Manotoc, the son of Senator Imee Marcos, grandson of former president Ferdinand Marcos, and nephew of incumbent president Bongbong Marcos.
 Herrell and Manotoc had been dating for six years.

+On January 9, 2026, Herrell is married to Manotoc at the Cebu Metropolitan Cathedral.